-The DSL has a duty to:
+UpdatedThe DSL has a duty to:

-- Take lead responsibility for safeguarding and child protection, including online safety. - Provide advice and support to other staff on child welfare, safeguarding and child protection matters. - Take part in strategy discussions and inter-agency meetings, and/or support other staff to do so. - Contribute to the assessment of children, and/or support other staff to do so. - During term time, be available during school hours for staff to discuss any safeguarding concerns.
-NB: Individual schools, working with the DSL, define what "available" means and whether, in exceptional circumstances, availability via phone, videocall, or other media is an acceptable substitution for in-person availability. - Arrange, alongside the school, adequate and appropriate cover for any activities outside of school hours or terms. - Refer cases: - To CSCS where abuse and neglect are suspected, and support staff who make referrals to CSCS. - To the Channel programme where radicalisation concerns arise, and support staff who make referrals to the Channel programme.
+- UpdatedTake lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place. - Provide advice and support to other staff on child welfare, safeguarding and child protection matters. - Take part in strategy discussions and inter-agency meetings, and/or support other staff to do so. - Contribute to the assessment of children, and/or support other staff to do so.

+- During term time, be available during school hours for staff to discuss any safeguarding concerns.
+NB: Individual schools, working with the DSL, define what "available" means and whether, in exceptional circumstances, availability via phone, videocall, or other media is an acceptable substitution for in-person availability. - Arrange, alongside the school, adequate and appropriate cover for any activities outside of school hours or terms. - Refer cases:

+To CSCS where abuse and neglect are suspected, and support staff who make referrals to CSCS.

+To the Channel programme where radicalisation concerns arise, and support staff who make referrals to the Channel programme.